 What is OTP Authentication?
 The Basics

 OTP authentication relies on OTPs or time-based one-time passwords (TOTPs), which are unique passcodes that can only be used for a single login instance.
 The next time a user wants to access an application or website, they will need a different OTP.

 So how does OTP authentication work?
 OTPs are usually generated with algorithms that make use of randomness.
 This makes it difficult for attackers to successfully guess and use them, unlike traditional passwords.
 Moreover, since they are used once only, people cannot reuse them across multiple accounts.
-This mitigates the risk from credential stuffing attacks that use breached passwords from other accounts.
+This OTP security tactic reduces the risk from credential stuffing attacks that use breached passwords from other accounts.

 Most OTP authentication involves a code or push notification being sent to a user after they enter their login details.
 In theory, as the user presumably controls the device or number linked to the account, this process prevents unauthorized account access.